-Personal care is something that many people with dementia struggle with as the illness progresses reason it is important to talk about how dementia affects personal hygiene.
+Personal care is something that many people with dementia struggle with as the illness progresses.
+Therefore it is important consider- How does dementia affect personal hygiene?

 Dementia is a degenerative cognitive disease that affects many regions of the brain including the ones that impact motivation and memory.